maltefranke/solubility_prediction/README.md

 Team members: Malte Franke, Laura Mismetti, Giacomo Mossinelli

 This repository contains the code for the prediction of solubility class of compounds.
-In particular are distinguished compounds with:
+In particular, compounds are distinguished by the following:
 - High solubility: Nephelometry values lower than 50000
 - Medium solubility: Nephelometry values between 50000 and 100000
 - Low solubility: Nephelometry values higher than 100000